techdivision/import-docs/04.file-structure/01.product-import/02.additional-attributes/docs.md

 ### Enclosing, Escaping and Delimiter

+As the default multiple field seprarator is a comma (,) the key value pairs of the additional attributes will be speparated by a comma (,).
+Therefore it is necessary to enclose the **COMPLETE** value of the column with double apostrophes (").

-As the values of additional attributes can contain commas (,) which is the default column separator, it is necessary to enclose those values with a double apostrophe (") if only **ONE** of the attribute option value contains a comma, e. g. like the value `Laptop Sleeve, 15 inches`
+Additionally, if only **ONE** of the attribute option values also contains a comma, e. g. like the value `Laptop Sleeve, 15 inches` the **COMPLETE** key value pair additionally has to be enclosed with double apostrophes (").
+This in case, leads to funny constellations, as those double apostrophes (") has to be escaped with double apostrophes (") again like

 | sku     | ... | additional_attributes                                                           | ... |
 |:--------|:----|:--------------------------------------------------------------------------------|:----|